Conan O'Brien: Personal life

 In January 2008, after his show was put on hold for two months owing to the strike by the Writers Guild of America, he reemerged on late-night TV sporting a beard, which guest Tom Brokaw described as making him look like "a draft dodger from the Civil War."
 After leaving The Tonight Show with Conan O'Brien in 2010, O'Brien again grew a beard, which he kept until May 2011, when it was partially shaved on the set of Conan by Will Ferrell (and completely shaved off-screen by a professional barber).

 O'Brien purchased a $10.5-million mansion in Brentwood, Los Angeles, California, to prepare for his move there in 2009 from New York City to host The Tonight Show at Universal Studios Hollywood.
 As part of a long-running gag, he brought his 1992 Ford Taurus SHO with him to California, showcasing it on both the inaugural episodes of The Tonight Show and Conan.
 O'Brien purchased an ocean-front house in Carpinteria, California in 2016.
-He listed the house for sale for $16.5 million in July 2022.
+He listed the Carpinteria house for sale for $16.5 million in July 2022.

 On June 12, 2011, O'Brien was awarded an honorary Doctor of Arts degree from Dartmouth College.
 In addition to the honorary degree, he delivered the commencement speech.
 On October 21, 2011, O'Brien was ordained as a minister by the Universal Life Church Monastery, allowing him to perform a same-sex marriage in New York, at that time one of the few states in the US where gay marriage was legal.
 The wedding, between a member of O'Brien's staff and his partner, was held on the stage of the Beacon Theatre on November 3, 2011, and broadcast on Conan.
 The same-sex marriage ceremony was the first to be broadcast on American late night television.

+In 2015, O’Brien visited the Armenian Genocide Memorial in Yerevan alongside his assistant of Armenian descent, Sona Movsesian, as part of his visit to Armenia in Conan Without Borders in order to spread awareness about the genocide.

+The 2025 Palisades fire burned up to the property line of O'Brien's Brentwood mansion, damaging trees and vegetation in the yard, but sparing the house as what CNN characterized as "one of lucky few" Pacific Palisades properties to be still standing, while associates such as writer and producer Frank Smiley and assistant and co-host Sona Movsesian lost theirs to the various fires.